tableau/mobile-app-bootstrap-objc/README.md

 Provides an early look at example code for how to embed Tableau vizzes inside of a native iOS app.

 ## Prerequisites
-At the moment, the Mobile App Bootstrap is only supported on iOS.
+This objective-c version of the Mobile App Bootstrap only supports iOS.

 ## Installation

-Pretty straightforward:
+Hopefully straightforward:

 1. Install Xcode
 2. Download the code for the app from this [repository](https://github.com/tableau/mobile-app-bootstrap)